Hives/hives.github.io/_posts/2019-02-07-precourse-week-1-version-control.md

 ## GitHub

-Lesson 42 stressed that "as a developer, you are your GitHub profile", and that it's the first thing potential employers will check.
+Lesson 42 said that "as a developer, you are your GitHub profile", and that it's the first thing potential employers will check.
 It recommends that Makers students use git and GitHub for all the code we write from here on.
 It also says to treat it like a CV, i.e. add a picture and your real name.
 So I've added my